Dr. Mark is a veterinarian. He has been working with dogs for more than 40 years.

 - Your dog is no longer able to produce urine

 - Increased heart rate and irregular heartbeats

 - Muscle tremors

-Dogs put up with hugs almost all of the time, but on hot humid days leave sleeping dogs alone.
+Dogs put up with hugs most of the time, but on hot humid days, leave sleeping dogs alone.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.

 Question: I'm interested in reblogging some of your articles on my website.
 Can I have your permission and do you charge a fee to do so?

 Answer: No, I certainly would not charge you and I do not mind if you use the first few paragraphs of my articles and then add a link to the articles so that interested readers will come over here to read the rest.
 But if you copy a whole article, Google will penalize your site for publishing duplicate content.

 JP Carlos from Quezon CIty, Phlippines on August 17, 2015:

 I have a Labrador and she loves to run.
 But being in a tropical country, there are times of the day when the sun is just scorching.
 She has a huge bowl of water which we refill often.
 Small thing can affect our dog's health.
 We need to be sensitive to their needs.